 A year after Napoleon’s abdication, Lucien tried to obtain passports for he and his family to go to the United States.
 His request was rejected.
 Thus, like his mother, brother Louis, sister Pauline, and uncle Cardinal Feschi, he decided to stay in Italy where he owned substantial property.
 He then began to excavate in La Camella, which was on his estate of Canino and believed to be the site of an Etruscan city named Vetulonia.
 During the excavations, Lucien made some interesting finds, established an Etruscan antiquity collection, and maintained a museum and a gallery.
 He also published a description of his finds and collection titled “Musée Etrusque de Lucien Bonaparte, prince de Canino.”

 When a Papal insurrection broke out in 1831, he and his family remained above the fray.
-It was around that same time that Lucien visited England and published some of his works.
+It was around that same time that Napoleon’s brother Lucien Bonaparte visited England and published some of his works.
 He also met with his brother Joseph while in England.
 Joseph had strong desires to help Napoleon’s son, Napoleon II, gain the French throne, but, unfortunately, Napoleon II died before that could become a reality.
 In 1836, Lucien wrote his Mémoires, and four years later, in Viterbo, Italy, on 29 June 1840, Lucien died from stomach cancer, the same disease that killed his brother Napoleon, his sister Pauline, and his father.

 - J. M. Thompson, Letters of Napoleon (Read Books Limited, 2013), p.
 1.